 - Create support groups that ensure a person does not relapse

-These many care options help walk you back from substance abuse and put you in a better frame of mind.
-As a result, you can take a step back, gauge how drugs have impacted you, and regain the level of sobriety that you deserve for your life.
+These many care options help individuals walk back from substance use and put them in a better frame of mind.
+As a result, you can take a step back, gauge how drugs have impacted your life, and regain the sobriety you deserve.